 Power of presence

 We make extensive use of our space because everyone turns up for work during business hours.
-This makes us more agile, aligned and creative.
+This makes us more aligned, agile and creative.

 Visitors

-We have a regular stream of scientific visitors, who help us forge ties with other research organisations, and provide them with desks.
+We provide desks for our regular stream of scientific visitors, who collaborate with us and help us forge ties with other research centres.